Tom Thomson: Flowers

 As was typical for painters of the early twentieth century, Thomson produced still lifes of flowers, all of which appear in the form of sketches.
 His love of flowers may have developed from his father who, as a neighbour noted, had "a permanent half acre of a really good garden which was always worth going to see".
-Thomson's time spent as a child collecting samples with his naturalist relative Dr. William Brodie may have similarly influenced him, though his interest in painting flowers seems to have been more focused on patterning and decoration than on the horticultural specifics of the subject.
+Thomson's time spent as a child collecting samples with his naturalist relative William Brodie may have similarly influenced him, though his interest in painting flowers seems to have been more focused on patterning and decoration than on the horticultural specifics of the subject.

 These paintings, especially Marguerites, Wood Lilies and Vetch and Wildflowers, are particularly powerful examples of the genre.
 J. E. H. MacDonald—himself deeply invested in floral imagery—was so captured by Marguerites, Wood Lilies and Vetch that he kept it for himself, writing "Not For Sale" on the back.
 Thomson's work is contrasted from MacDonald's by what Joan Murray calls, "its elegant, slightly funky form and throwaway spontaneity."
 Lawren Harris instead noted Wildflowers as a favourite, writing "1st class" on the verso.
 The colour of the sketch is less brilliant, but has superb brushwork and is well coordinated, setting blues against yellows and reds against whites.

-Responding to his subject with improvization, every painting is different in its colour scheme and arrangement.
+Responding to his subject with improvisation, every painting is different in its colour scheme and arrangement.
 In all the sketches, he redirected emphasis from the delicacy of the flowers towards simple broad strokes of colour, something Harold Town thought "[imparted] a toughness of design sometimes missing in his harder themes of rock and bracken".
 In Water Flowers particularly, the shapes are handled so summarily that the focus moves entirely to the colour of the flowers.
 This, combined with the black background, produces a more abstract effect.
 The black backdrop also causes the colours of the flowers to appear more vivid.